Security Requirements

 - A requirement may specify a max lifespan for certifications.

-For example, the ITAR Training requirement may only allow users to be certified for up to a year at a time, meaning each user will have to be re-certified annually.
+For example, the ITAR Training requirement may only allow users to be certified for up to a year at a time, meaning each user must be re-certified annually.

 - A security requirement is an individual requirement such as having a non-expired license.